doprz/dipc/README.md

   -i, --image <FILE>
           The image to process
       --color-palette <COLOR_PALETTE>
-          The color palette to use [possible values: catppuccin, gruvbox, gruvbox-material, nord, rose-pine] -a, --all
+          The color palette to use [possible values: catppuccin, everforest, gruvbox, gruvbox-material, nord, rose-pine] -a, --all
           Use all color palette variations
       --color-palette-variation <COLOR_PALETTE_VARIATION>